-Since we had skipped most of the dungeon on the way up, Kyle and I backtracked to check out the rest of town.
-The rest of Zozo consisted of a pub (by the way, drunks or corpses are scattered throughout town – we couldn’t decide which) and a tower with a clock you have to set based on a set of (lying) clues from the Zozoites.
+Since we had skipped most of the dungeon on the way up, Kyle and I backtracked to check out the rest of Zozo.
+We had overlooked a pub (by the way, drunks or corpses are scattered throughout town – we couldn’t decide which) and also a tower with a clock you have to set based on a set of (lying) clues from the Zozoites.
 We couldn’t find half the clues for whatever reason, and once we had opened a walkthrough to check for their locations, we decided we weren’t in the mood to track them down and simply used the walkthrough to solve the puzzle for us.
 Behind the clock, we got the Chainsaw for Edgar, a fickle Tool for his arsenal.
 The Chainsaw has a 25% chance of causing instant death but no damage, so against enemies (like all bosses) that are immune to instant death, the Chainsaw has a 25% chance of wasting Edgar’s turn and getting drunk at the Zozo bar without him.
 Delightful.

 Also in Zozo was a new addition: a ghost who appeared to teach us how to use Magicite.
 This was appreciated, as we couldn’t make head nor tail of the Magicite system without him.
 It works as follows.

 Despite appearing around the 30% mark of the game, Magicite serves as the game’s only means of learning magic!
-(Aside from Celes and Terra, of course, who can also gain magic FFIV style by levelling up.)
-Most party members can use Magicite, including Celes and later Terra, though two later party members cannot, and it’s worth noting that magic isn’t particularly useful for Gau, who will typically be in a Rage at all times, but he can take advantage of Magicite for other reasons.
-Magicite must be equipped, after which the Esper will begin “teaching” the character their list of spells at a given rate, based on AP earned after every battle from this point on.
+Aside from Celes and Terra, that is, who can also gain magic FFIV style by levelling up.
+Most party members can use Magicite, including Celes and later Terra, though two later party members cannot.
+It’s worth noting that magic also isn’t particularly useful for Gau, who will typically be in a Rage at all times, but he can take advantage of Magicite for other reasons.
+Magicite must be equipped to a character’s single Magicite slot, after which the Esper will begin “teaching” the character their list of spells at a given rate, based on AP earned after every battle from this point on.
 After every battle, a character will gain experience towards those spells until they eventually acquire them.
 For example, Cait Sith teaches the spell Confuse very quickly, at a “x7” rate, the spell Imp also very quickly at x5, and the spell Float rather slowly at x2.